-These companies and many others are doing something called drop shipping, a sneaky way retailers can turn a profit selling you things they don’t actually have.
+These companies and many others are doing something called drop shipping, a sneaky way retailers can turn a profit selling you things they don’t actually carry.

 Many retailers offer items online that are both unrelated to their brand and unavailable in their stores.
-Because they won’t sell much of these items, they don’t stock them.
-But somebody will buy them, so they drop ship.
+Because they won’t sell much, they don’t stock them.
+But somebody will buy them, so they drop ship those products.

 Not making sense yet?
-Watch this video to see how it works…
+Watch this video to see a closer look of how it works…

 Stores use drop shipping because they save on stocking and inventory costs.
 Is that helpful to you?

 Don’t let this confuse you.
-Just because something is drop shipped does not mean you shouldn’t buy it.
+Just because something is drop shipped doesn’t mean you shouldn’t buy it.
 Just that you shouldn’t assume it’s the cheapest option.